 4. Fuel up to increase energy

-When you’re feeling run down, it’s tempting to skip a meal or engage in unsustainable dieting and toxic cultural messages.
-Instead, however, you need to take care of your body and yourself to increase velocity.
+When you’re feeling run down, skipping a meal or engaging in unsustainable dieting and toxic cultural messages is tempting.
+Instead, you must take care of your body and yourself to increase velocity.

 Nutritional information is so overwhelming that it’s easy to opt for fast food rather than healthy options when you’re busy.
-However, it’s important to eat when you’re hungry and avoid junk food in favor of healthy meals.
+However, eating when you’re hungry is important, and avoiding junk food favors healthy meals.
 In addition, adding herbs to your diet can increase energy levels and moods; some great examples are ginger, turmeric, lavender, basil, and rosemary.

 Entrepreneurs should be mindful of their health if they want to maintain effective use of their time over an extended period.
 Taking care of oneself is vital for running a business and maintaining mental stability during challenging times.